ember-learn/guides-source/guides/v3.5.0/models/index.md

 Thanks to its use of the _adapter pattern_, Ember Data can be configured to work with many different kinds of backends.
-There is [an entire ecosystem of adapters][adapters] and several [built-in adapters](./customizing-adapters/) that allow your Ember app to talk to different types of servers without you writing any networking code.
+There is [an entire ecosystem of adapters][adapters] and several [built-in adapters](./customizing-adapters/) that allow your Ember app to talk to different types of servers.

 [adapters]: http://emberobserver.com/categories/ember-data-adapters